pydata/xarray/doc/user-guide/io.rst

 Formats supported by PseudoNetCDF
 ---------------------------------

-xarray can also read CAMx, BPCH, ARL PACKED BIT, and many other file formats supported by PseudoNetCDF_, if PseudoNetCDF is installed.
+Xarray can also read CAMx, BPCH, ARL PACKED BIT, and many other file formats supported by PseudoNetCDF_, if PseudoNetCDF is installed.
 PseudoNetCDF can also provide Climate Forecasting Conventions to CMAQ files.
 In addition, PseudoNetCDF can automatically register custom